-Boris Kim is the owner of 39.03%, Gennady Babkin is the owner of 38.7% and Alexey Korepanov is the owner of 17.69% of the shares of E1 Limited.
-Accordingly, these individuals share voting and dispositive power over our shares held by such entity.
+(4) Andrei Muravyev is the owner of 100% of shares of Palmway Holdings Limited and accordingly, holds voting and dispositive power over our shares held by such entity.
+The address of such entity is 3rd floor, Geneva Place, Waterfront Drive, P.O.
+Box 3175, Road Town, Tortola, British Virgin - (5) Igor Mikhaylov is the owner of 100% of shares of Dargle International Limited and, accordingly, holds voting and dispositive power over our shares held by such entity.
+The address of such entity is P.O.
+Box 3321, Drake Chambers, Road Town, Tortola, British Virgin Islands. - (6) Boris Kim is the owner of 39.03%, Gennady Babkin is the owner of 38.7% and Alexey Korepanov is the owner of 17.69% of the shares of E1 Limited.
+Accordingly, these individual share voting and dispositive power over our shares held by such entity.
 The address of such entity is Diagoras 4, Kermia Building, 6th floor, office 601-602, Nicosia, Cyprus, 1510.

-- Building, 6th floor, office 601-602, Nicosia, Cyprus, 1510.

-(7) Reflects options to purchase 55,490 class B shares that have already vested.

-(8) Reflects options to purchase 33,498 class B shares that have already vested.

-(9) Reflects options to purchase 34,678 class B shares that have already vested.

-(10) Sergei Fedyushchenko is the owner of 100% of shares of Bralvo Limited and, accordingly, holds voting and dispositive power over our shares held by such entity.
+Reflects options to purchase 55,490 class B shares that have already vested. - (8) Reflects options to purchase 33,498 class B shares that have already vested. - Reflects options to purchase 34,678 class B shares that have already vested. - (10) Sergei Fedyushchenko is the owner of 100% of shares of Bralvo Limited and, accordingly, holds voting and dispositive power over our shares held by such entity.
 The address of such entity is P.O.
 Box 3321, Drake Chambers, Road Town, Tortola, British Virgin Islands. - (11) Mail.ru Group Limited is a public company the global depositary receipts of which are listed on the London Stock Exchange.
 The board of directors of the company, which consists of 10 individuals, oversees the investment decisions of the company and, accordingly, may be deemed to have voting and dispositive power.
 In addition, according to public sources, Mr. Alisher Usmanov, a beneficial shareholder of Mail.ru Group, holds 58.1% voting control over Mail.Ru Group Limited in March 2013.
 The address of such entity is Trident Trust Company (B.V.I.)
 Limited, Trident Chambers, P.O.
 Box 146, Road Town, Tortola, British Virgin Islands. - (12) Mitsui & Co., Ltd. is a widely-held public corporation the shares of which are traded on the Tokyo, Nagoya, Sapporo, and Fukuoka stock exchanges.

-The address of such entity is 2-1, Ohtemachi 1-chome, Chiyoda-ku, Tokyo, Japan. - (13) Based solely on the Schedule 13-G filed by GLG Partners LP with the Securities and Exchange Commission on May 13, 2013. - (14) Based solely on the Schedule 13-G filed by Janus Capital Management LLC with the Securities and Exchange Commission on June 10, 2013. - (15) Based solely on the Schedule 13-G jointly filed by Ivy Investment Management Company, Waddell & Reed Financial, Inc., Waddell & Reed Financial Services, Inc., Waddell & Reed, Inc. and Waddell & Reed Investment Management Company with the Securities and Exchange Commission on July 10, 2013.
+- The address of such entity is 2-1, Ohtemachi 1-chome, Chiyoda-ku, Tokyo, Japan.

+(13) Based solely on the Schedule 13-G filed by GLG Partners LP with the Securities and Exchange Commission on May 13, 2013.

+(14) Based solely on the Schedule 13-G filed by Janus Capital Management LLC with the Securities and Exchange Commission on June 10, 2013.

+(15) Based solely on the Schedule 13-G jointly filed by Ivy Investment Management Company, Waddell & Reed Financial, Inc., Waddell & Reed Financial Services, Inc., Waddell & Reed, Inc. and Waddell & Reed Investment Management Company with the Securities and Exchange Commission on July 10, 2013.
 Beneficial ownership may be attributed to Waddell & Reed Financial, Inc. through 2,002,900 class B shares that are beneficially owned by one or more open-end investment companies or other managed accounts which are advised or sub-advised by direct or indirect subsidiaries of Waddell & Reed Financial, Inc. - (16) Calculated as percentage of the issued share capital assuming the exercise of all vested options held by the optionee.